augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/index.md

 ## Importing the Package in Python

 It is possible to run the package from Python.
 See the [PyJulia package](https://pyjulia.readthedocs.io/en/latest/usage.html).
 Note that the example of the PS sphere has also been worked out in Python.
-The associated Python script can be found in the examples folder.
+The associated Python script can be found in the [example folder](https://github.com/augustinmuster/CoupledElectricMagneticDipoles.jl/tree/main/example/example_PS_sphere).

+## Citing

+To cite this software, please use: CoupledElectricMagneticDipoles.jl - Julia modules for coupled electric and magnetic dipoles method for light scattering, and optical forces in three dimensions.

+Authors: Augustin Muster, Diego Romero Abujetas, Frank Scheffold, Luis S. Froufe-Pérez.

+Journal: To be added upon publication.

 ## Contact

-To cite this software, please use: CoupledElectricMagneticDipoles.jl - Julia modules for coupled electric and magnetic dipoles method for light scattering, and optical forces in three dimensions
+To contact us, please do it through the [GitHub repository](https://github.com/augustinmuster/CoupledElectricMagneticDipoles.jl).

+## License

-Authors: Augustin Muster, Diego Romero Abujetas, Frank Scheffold, Luis S. Froufe-Pérez.
+Copyright (c) 2024 Augustin Muster, Diego R. Abujetas, Frank Scheffold and Luis Froufe-Pérez

-We are open to any comments, ideas, or questions about this software.
-Don't hesitate to write us, but please be aware that we are not guaranteeing support.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.